Career Advice

 Why This Job

-Working in healthcare is definitely one of the most self-explanatory ways you can give back to your community through your work.
-In this job, your ultimate focus will be in helping others to recover from illness and injury – and there is nothing more rewarding than that.
-Healthcare is a very broad area, and you will need to specialise in a discipline.
-There are a huge number of choices, from pediatrics to oncology, each offering its own distinct lifestyle, and suited to the different skills of each person.
+Working in healthcare is one of the most self-explanatory ways you can give back to your community through your work.
+In this job, your ultimate focus will be on helping others to recover from illness and injury – and there is nothing more rewarding than that.
+Healthcare is a very broad area, and you will need to specialize in a discipline.
+There are a huge number of choices, from pediatrics to oncology, each offering its distinct lifestyle, and suited to the different skills of each person.
 Services dealing with mental health are a fast-growing industry, which new practitioners would do well to tap into.

 How to Get There

 An affinity for science and math is useful here, as well as good interpersonal skills which will be invaluable for your bedside manner.
-You’ll need to receive a degree in medicine, or if you wish to specialise immediately, you could look into online nursing degree programs to prepare you for a career in that role.
+You’ll need to receive a degree in medicine, or if you wish to specialize immediately, you could look into online nursing degree programs to prepare you for a career in that role.

 Working for a Charity